Paula R. Backscheider

 An Annotated Bibliography of Twentieth-Century Studies of Women and Literature, 1660-1800 (with Felicity Nussbaum and Philip Anderson), New York: Garland Press, 1977.

 "Gender, Sexuality, and the Status of Women," forthcoming in The Oxford Handbook of Daniel Defoe, ed.
-Nicholas Seager and J. Alan Downie.
+Nicholas Seager and J. Alan Downie, Oxford University Press.

-"Queen Anne's Other Women," forthcoming in Literature and the Arts in the Age of Self-Scrutiny, ed.
-Anna Batigelli
+"Queen Anne's Other Women," forthcoming in Literature and the Arts in the Long Eighteenth Century: Essays on Intermediality in Honor of James Anderson Winn, ed.
+Anna Batigelli, University of Delaware Press.

 "Haywood and the Rise of Modern Popular Culture," Approaches to Teaching the Works of Eliza Haywood, ed.
 Tiffany Potter (New York: Modern Language Association, 2020): 88-95.